 To ensure that all employees take the class and finish the course, supervisors can customize lessons and have a virtual classroom.

-You can create custom training requirements and even add any company policy you might have.
+You can create custom training requirements and even add any sexual harassment prevention policy you might have.
 This way, employers ensure that employees understand the law and are familiar with the company-specific rules.
 Larger companies can extend it even further by adding rules specific to each department.

 Upon completion, employers get data and statistics that help record the progress.

-Being an online training program, employees can take the written test outside the workplace, which is particularly helpful during Covid 19 workplace limitations.
+Being an online model training program, employees can take the written test outside the workplace, which is helpful during Covid 19 workplace limitations.

 Proprofs place heavy importance on staying in sync with legal requirements.
-Meaning, the program is excellent for companies that have either annual or bi-annual sexual harassment prevention training.
-Finally, Proprofs is a solid pick for companies that are in a state where laws change frequently.
+Meaning, the program is excellent for companies that have either annual or bi-annual basis sexual harassment prevention training.
+Last but not the least, Proprofs is a solid pick for companies that are in a state where laws change often.

 2. EasyLlama Sexual Harassment Prevention Training